Kieran Pratt

 Kieran Pratt (born 15 May 1988) is an Australian professional golfer.

+Career

 Pratt was born in Melbourne.
 He won several amateur events in Australia before turning professional in 2010.

 Pratt joined the Asian Tour in 2011 and won his first title at the start of the 2012 season, the Zaykabar Myanmar Open.
 He also plays on the PGA Tour of Australasia.